 Charting an interweaving historical arc from Emanuel’s boyhood as travelling wedding minstrel to the Prague café, the piece devised by Kieron with illustrations and animation by brothers Tom and James Brown illuminates the journey of Jewish fable-telling, theatre and comedy as it is reinvented for an increasingly secular, Western European and American audience and how this theatre may have inflected Kafka’s writing.

-The Tschissiks, the Chiziks, the Chissicks, the Czyżyks
+The Tschissiks, the Chiziks, the Chissicks, the Czyżyks, the Chissiks

-In the late 1890s, Whitechapel, London is one of these islands where Emanuel’s equally theatrical brother and sister (Joseph/Yosl and Lea Tschissik) have established themselves in the Yiddish theatres.
+In the late 1890s, Whitechapel, London is one of these islands where Emanuel’s equally theatrical brother and sister (Joseph/Yosl and Leah Tschissik) have established themselves in the Yiddish theatres.
 Emanuel and Millie join them but he is unable to secure work and is forced to sell cigars.
-They return to the continent in 1906 to more success – Paris, Belgium, Berlin and the soon to be fragmented Austro-Hungarian Empire – this time with children Sidney and Anne.
+They return to the continent in 1906 to more success – Paris, Belgium, Berlin and the soon to be fragmented Austro-Hungarian Empire – leaving child Sidney with Aunt Leah and taking Ana / Anne (who will herself become an established part of the Yiddish theatre of Whitechapel – Anne Ronin, wife of violinist / composer Sidney Ronin).

 On the eve of war, 1914, Emanuel and Millie separate in Paris and Millie, for reasons unknown to us now, and she moves back to London for a second and final time.
-Emanuel, suffering ill health, never returns to the stage.
+Emanuel never returns to the stage.
 After the war he performs alone, or writes Yiddish verse and lyrics which he sells in the corridors of the theatres, trading anecdotes with passing friends “from far-off times”.
 He remains sanguine despite recurring ill-health, described by S.J.Harendorf as “not one of those people who complain about their own tragedies”.
-He dies in 1947 in Paris.
+He dies in 1947 in a Parisian refuge for Jewish elders, somehow escaping Nazi deportation.

 Whitechapel, 1915-1965: Millie performs prolifically at the Pavilion Theatre, where the great Jacob Adler also played, and later at the Grand Palais, the last great Yiddish theatre in Europe.
 She leaves the stage in her 80s only when a foot operation prevents her wearing proper shoes.
-She dies in 1976.
+She dies in 1976, three years after her first great-great-grandson is born (Leonard, followed two years after by Kieron).

 Historical detail with the kind assistance of Guido Massino, the Museum of Family History and Kafka’s Diaries.